Integrated threat theory

+Propaganda cartoon used during World War II.

 Integrated threat theory (ITT), also known as intergroup threat theory, is a theory in psychology and sociology which attempts to describe the components of perceived threat that lead to prejudice between social groups.
 The theory applies to any social group that may feel threatened in some way, whether or not that social group is a majority or minority group in their society.
 This theory deals with perceived threat rather than actual threat.
 Perceived threat includes all of the threats that members of group believe they are experiencing, regardless of whether those threats actually exist.
 For example, people may feel their economic well-being is threatened by an outgroup stealing their jobs even if, in reality, the outgroup has no effect on their job opportunities.
 Still, their perception that their job security is under threat can increase their levels of prejudice against the outgroup.
 Thus, even false alarms about threat still have "real consequence" for prejudice between groups.